jerryasher-older/consoleAppToWin/README.md

 back" and in large part so I know where to find the code the next time I install emacs.

-Applicable to more than emacs, but it applicable to emacs.
+Applicable to more than emacs, but applicable to emacs.

 License:
 http://creativecommons.org/licenses/by-sa/3.0/